nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   * `word` for game in Word Limit Mode
   * `time` for game in Time Limit Mode
 #### 3.2.1 Word Limit Game
+  In a Word-Limit game, user needs to specify the total number of words they want to type.
+Game will terminate once they finish typing the specified number of words.
 * Format: `game -word [WORD_LIMIT] [-c] [-sn]`
 * Example: `game -word`
 * ```